SolidHal/PrawnOS/DOCUMENTATION.md

 ```

 TODO: Document the repacking process.
 Notes from jcs.org's post on openbsd on chromebook pixel would come in handy.
 ALSO TODO: Identify which bitmaps contain trademarked images.
-This can come in hany for those wishing to debrand their coreboot image, or  rebrand their libreboot image.
+This can come in handy for those wishing to debrand their coreboot image, or rebrand their libreboot image.
 This however is easier said than done, as both the trademarked logo and text are embedded into the bitmap files spread accross 42 different languages.